Main Container

 The Classical Academy Podcast

 A foolish king, an unjust law, a young woman grieving a family tragedy: it's the recipe for gut-wrenching, nail-biting drama in Sophocles’ Antigone.
 This timeless play—written by ancient Greece’s greatest playwright—dives into the depths of the human condition and asks “is there hope in a tragic world?”
-Learn more about this masterpiece in our friendly guide to Classical Christian Education.

 A special note: Trinity Classical Academy’s Rhetoric School theater class will perform Antigone on January 13-14, 2022.
 We hope to see you there!